Astawowski/HomeLab/README.md

 ## Secure Internet Access

-* This device provides secure Internet access by performing sNAT, blocking malicious IPs (External AbuseCH list) and enforces various PaloAlto Security profiles.
+* This device provides **secure Internet access** for Internal User/Systems by performing sNAT, blocking malicious IPs (External AbuseCH list) and enforcing various PaloAlto Security profiles.
-* It also performs SSL Forward Proxy Decryption for specific, AD Users of high risk.
+* It also performs **SSL Forward Proxy Decryption** based on AD User.
+(Some users are more risky and require full visibility into their encrypted traffic).
-* Every threat blocked is reported to Elastic SIEM via Log Forwarding.
+* Every threat blocked is **reported to Elastic SIEM** via Log Forwarding.

 ## Securing DMZ Web Server

-* This device protects Internal Web Server in DMZ from External Users by enforcing PaloAlto Anti-Vulnurability, Anti-Virus and File upload blocking.
+* This device **protects Internal Web Server** in DMZ from External Users by enforcing PaloAlto Anti-Vulnurability, Anti-Virus and File upload blocking.
-* It also allows only specific service access
+* It also allows only specific service access (TCP 443 - HTTPS)
+* Performs **SSL Inbound Inspection Decryption** so as to have full visibility into incoming encrypted traffic.

 ### IPSec Site-to-Site VPN